Twinklebear/tray/README.md

 	- spp - number of samples to be taken per pixel in x & y, eg. sampler takes spp\*spp samples per pixel
 - lowdiscrepancy - Selects a low-discrepancy which uses a (0, 2) sequence to generate sample positions
 	- spp - number of samples to be taken per pixel
+- adaptive - Selects the number of samples to take based on variance of the luminance of a lower number of samples.
+Uses (0, 2) sequence to pick sample positions.
+	- min - number of samples to take when determining variance in luminance
+	- max - number of samples to take in high-variance regions

 Filters
 -